aimingoo/protected-property/README.md

   >
   > NOTE: maybe, the `private ... as` can support privated name in current scope.

-* Override accessor or internal access prefix for inherited protected property,  and/or update value
+* Override visibility or internal access prefix for inherited protected property,  and/or update value

   ```javascript
   Ex: